 As the protein molecules come out of solution, they stick to each other.
 When they stick to each other, they form a complicated matrix that runs all through the jello.
 You can think of it as a giant mixed-up jungle gym of little protein molecules all sticking together.
 The water molecules get caught up inside this matrix so they can't just drain out.

-So jello is a sort of solid-like structure suspended in a liquid.
+So jello is a sort of semi-rigid structure suspended in a liquid.
 That's an example of something that's called a 'colloid'.
-If you heat it up enough, the solid will become dissolved again and it will become a liquid all through.
+If you heat it up enough, the protein structure will become dissolved again and it will become a liquid all through.
 But if you cool it down enough, the liquid water will freeze, becoming a solid itself.

 -Tamara (w small mods, mw)